 Niépce’s original heliographic process was an extension of already well-established etching and lithography techniques.
 In his endeavors, Niépce had collaborated with the young engraver, Auguste-François Lemaître (1797–1870), to whom he owes much credit for his advancements engraving with light (which may be considered the essential origin point for both photography and photomechanical printing).

 Niépce died in 1833, and in 1839 Daguerre officially made public his (their) invention of photography, the Daguerreotype.
 Over the following decade, the technological phenomena, termed photography by Sir John Herschel (1792–1871), proliferated.
 Unfortunately, photography’s usefulness in science, art and industry was limited because a practical and permanent method of reproducing photographs in print had yet to be invented.
-Failed attempts were made by several of the great scientific minds in Europe and centered on directly etching the image onto the daguerreotype plate from which prints could be made.
+In fact, several of the great scientific minds in Europe tried and failed to directly etch the image onto the daguerreotype plate from which prints could be made.

 We have seen that proof; its equality and exactness is incredible.
 When we think of the immense service this application of photography to engraving is about to render we are seized with admiration and enthusiasm.

-It must have been with great pride that Niépce de Saint-Victor and Lemaître inscribed a proof from the first successful unretouched plate for Photographie zoologique to Colonel Niépce—The Colonel—closing a figurative circle of photography’s and photogravure’s first family.
+It must have been with great pride that Niépce de Saint-Victor and Lemaître inscribed a proof from the first successful unretouched plate for Photographie zoologique to the Colonel—closing a figurative circle of photography’s and photogravure’s first family.